nanoloop: about

 Versions

-Nanoloop 1.6 is a sequencer for Game Boy.
-Sound is generated by the Game Boy's analog sound chip and restricted to raw rectangular waves, noise and a 4-bit wave form.
+Nanoloop 1 is a sequencer for Game Boy.
+Sound is generated by the Game Boy's sound chip and restricted to raw rectangular waves, noise and a 4-bit wave form.

-Nanoloop 2.5 for Game Boy Advance is a sequencer and software synthesizer.
-Filtered waves, filtered noise and simple FM are produced digitally.
+Nanoloop 2 for Game Boy Advance is a sequencer and software synthesizer.
+Filtered waves, filtered noise and simple FM are produced in software and played through the 8-bit audio output.

-Nanoloop for iPhone / Android does not simulate vintage hardware, nor was it designed to "sound like a Game Boy".
+Nanoloop for iOS / Android does not simulate vintage hardware, nor was it designed to "sound like a Game Boy".

-Allthough the general minimalism and the lack of effects and clip art may often lead to raw, somewhat "chippy" results in the beginning, you can tweak nanoloop in entirely different directions, too, if desired.
+Allthough the general minimalism and the lack of effects and presets may often lead to raw, somewhat "chippy" results in the beginning, you can tweak nanoloop in entirely different directions, too, if desired.

 History